mumthasnazarcp/Sql-prjct/README.md

  I build a project based on Library Management System.
  It keeps track of all information about books in the library, their cost, status and total number of books available in the library.

- Display all the tables and Write the queries for the following :
+ I Wrote the queries for the following :

 1. Retrieve the book title, category, and rental price of all available books.
 2. List the employee names and their respective salaries in descending order of salary.